vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 [Reddit outage postmortem announcement related to autoscaling](https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/).

-It is sobering read that should give you pause when choosing to run an auto scaler, as well as operate it.
+It is sobering read that should give you pause when choosing to run an autoscaler, as well as operate it.

 Another good read on the subject is
 [Release It!
 Second Edition](https://pragprog.com/titles/mnee2/release-it-second-edition/),